 If you are in a rush and want to skip ahead to our number one choice for High-Calorie Dry Cat food, look no further than Blue Buffalo Wilderness High Protein Grain Free.
 For High-Calorie Wet Cat food check out Instinct Original Grain-Free Recipe Natural Wet Canned Cat Food

+Does your picky cat need to gain weight?
 Is your cat too skinny?
 Or perhaps you an older cat that requires more calories?
 Or a kitten that needs to grow quickly?
 Or maybe you have a cat with an injured mouth and you need to supply more calories to compensate for the reduced appetite?

 You are in the right place.

 We reviewed five of the best healthy, high calorie cat foods we could find.
 We also answered some of the most frequently asked questions on the topic, such as:

 - How to know if your cat is underweight